pycroscopy/scalable_analytics/jupyter_on_condo/README.md

       ``ssh -N -L localhost:<port>:localhost:<port> <userid>@or-slurm-login01.ornl.gov``

 4. Proceed to `Step 3` and `Step 4` of the instructions from ``bout.txt``, which remain unchanged.

+### Server Uptime
+Depending on the requested wall-time via the ``-t`` flag and the maximum time allowed by the queue, the jupyter server will be killed at least once the job expires (30 mins by default), so you will want to **make sure your work is saved often**.

+You can add a flag to the ``sbatch`` command at the end of `job_script.sh`` to resubmit the job automatically to keep a server up like:

+``--dependency=afternotok:$SLURM_JOB_ID keep_server_up.slurm``

+Note that you will still need to re-establish the tunnel each time it goes down.
+This is something that has not yet been tested.

 **Note:**